iqss-research/readme-software/README.md

 ### Processing the text documents

-We will illustrate the method using the provided `clinton` dataset of handcoded blogposts from the original Hopkins and King (2010) paper.
+We will illustrate the method using the provided `clinton` dataset of a subset of handcoded blogposts from the original Hopkins and King (2010) paper.

 ```
 library(readme)
 data(clinton, package="readme")
 ```

-This dataset is comprised of 1681 documents coded into 7 mutually exclusive categories (`TRUTH`).
-We sort
+This dataset is comprised of 1676 documents coded into 6 mutually exclusive categories (`TRUTH`).

 The first task is to convert the raw text for each document (`TEXT`) into a document-feature matrix using the word vector summaries.
 We start by loading in the word vector summaries into a table that can be referenced by the `undergrad()` function.